Major Matthew Carr

 Dr Keller works closely with Professor Nicolas Peterson at the School.

-Ms. Koenig submitted her thesis for approval in August 2012.
-She is currently preparing a proposal for the publication of her PhD thesis, entitled: The Cultural Face of Conflict: Dayak-Madurese Violence in 1996/97 in West Kalimantan, Indonesia.
+Dr Koenig's PhD thesis is entitled The Cultural Face of Conflict: Dayak-Madurese Violence in 1996/97 in West Kalimantan, Indonesia.

 Dr Margot Lyon